MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example1/index.md

 * `SoCSOIsoEditor`
 * `SoCSOLiveWireEditor`

+{{<alert class="info" caption="Info">}}
+Whenever Contour Segmented Objects are created, they are temporarily stored by and can be managed with the `CSOManager`.
+{{</alert>}}

-Whenever creating contours, they are managed and temporarily stored by a `CSOManager`.
-In this example, contours are created and colors and styles of these CSOs are customized by using a `SoCSOVisualizationSettings` module.
+In this example, contours are created and colors and styles of these CSOs are customized by using the `SoCSOVisualizationSettings` module.

 ![Screenshot](/examples/data_objects/contours/example1/image.png)

+## Summary
++ Contours are stored as their own abstract data type called Contour Segmented Objects (Often abbreviated to *CSO*).
++ The `SoEditor` module group contains several useful modules to create, interact with or modify CSOs.
++ Created CSOs are temporarily stored and can be managed using the `CSOManager`.

 # Download
-You can download the example network [here](/examples/data_objects/contours/example1/ContourExample1.mlab)
+The example network can be downloaded [here](/examples/data_objects/contours/example1/ContourExample1.mlab)